caiannello/WAV2VGM/README.md

   - There should be some settings to tweak to affect the conversion.

-  - The output files are much bigger than they really need to be.
-(Lots of redundancy in the insructions sent to the OPL3, e.g. the same frequency being sent repeatedly, even if it hasn't changed.)
+  - The output files are than they really need to be.
+(Redundancy in the instructions sent to the OPL3, e.g. the same frequency being sent repeatedly, even if it hasn't changed.)

-  - The quality of the output could be HUGELY BETTER: The resynthesis method currently only contains pure sine waves (1-operator, basically), rather than any of the advanced features offered in OPL3 juch as 2-op, 4-op, percussion modes, vibrato, tremolo, or volume envelopes.
+  - The quality of the output could be HUGELY BETTER: The resynthesis method currently only contains pure sine waves (1-operator, basically), rather than any of the advanced features offered in OPL3 juch as 2-op, 4-op, percussion modes, waveforms besides sine, volume envelopes, vibrato, tremolo, etc.

-  - It would be super easy to add OPL2 support, since nearly the same but with less channels.
-Many of the synthesizers supported by the VGM file format would be a good fit with this project and should be added.
+  - It would be super easy to add OPL2 support, since it's nearly the same except with less channels.
+(Many of the synthesizers supported by the VGM file format would be a good fit with this project and should be added.)

   - I want to someday make a super slow version that iteratively brute-forces different opl register combos, 2-op, 4-op, etc, to try to better approximate the input at